pragmint/open-practices/capabilities/clear-and-communicated-ai-stance.md

 To assess how mature your team or organization is in this capability, complete this short exercise.

 Consider the descriptions below and score your team on this capability.
-Generally, score a **1** if the stance is non-existent or hidden, a **2** if it is reactive and vague, a **3** if it is clear and well-communicated, and a **4** if it is integrated and iteratively updated.
+Generally, score a **1** if the AI stance is non-existent or hidden, a **2** if it is reactive and vague, a **3** if it is clear and well-communicated, and a **4** if it is integrated and iteratively updated.

 1. **Absent or Hidden:** No formal stance exists, or it is buried in legal documentation that is not shared with technical teams.
 Developers are unsure what is allowed, leading to either total avoidance or "underground" usage.
 2. **Reactive & Vague:** A stance exists but is mostly reactive (e.g., "don't put passwords in ChatGPT").
 Guidelines are unclear, and there is no centralized place to find updates or ask questions about new tools.